 You reach the bridge over the Maranon, one of the great tributaries of the Upper Amazon, which was formerly believed to be the source of that mighty river.
 Here you enter the Peruvian department of Amazonas, former home of a mysterious and powerful civilization, the Chachapoyas, whose remnants you will explore during this journey.

 You follow the Utcubamba River, the main artery of the Chachapoyan heartland, first ascending a dramatic canyon then winding up the mountainous valley which leads you to the town of Chachapoyas.
-Overnight at the charming Casa Vieja (or similar).
+Overnight at a Chachapoyas hotel (La Xalca or similar).

 Lunch and dinner included today.

-*Alternately, you can fly from Lima directly to Jaen (or Chachapoyas):
+*Alternately, you can fly from Lima directly to Jaen.